cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 has_one_attached :imported_document
 ```

-This is how we can create a new ActiveStorage attachment of the PDF attachment
+This is how we can create a new Active Storage attachment of the PDF attachment
-from the InboundEmail.
+from the `InboundEmail`.

 ```ruby